mariusdorobantu/HackerNewsClone/README.md

 - is a copy of https://news.ycombinator.com/ ( Hacker News )
 - this version is not a 100% copy of it ( without footer, menu: jobs, past and submit, login )

-Some of skills learned/ tested ():
+Some of learned/ tested tskills ():
 - modular js
 - async js
 - constructor functions